Theta-Limited/OpenAthena-Legacy-Python/README.md

 If an invisible, imaginary mathematical line was "paramaterized" from the aircraft's camera towards the ground at its angle of declanation, the point farthest along this line but closest to any geographic lat/long/alt data is likely to be the target which the camera is aiming at.
 This would provide the aircraft operator with a rough latitude, longitude, and elevation of the target to which the camera is aiming in an extremely short period of time.

 # Uses
-Especially when employed with GPS-guided munitions (artillery, stuff dropped outta planes, whatever) this would greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk to civilian lives.
+Especially when employed with GPS-guided munitions (artillery, stuff dropped outta planes, whatever) this would greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) using soley inexpensive consumer electronics, all while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk to civilian lives.

 Also, much more practical but much less fun-sounding, it could be used for very quick measuring and surveying for civic engineering (or something), and many other commercial purposes.